-Benefits of establishing a company limited by guarantee in Belfast with us: registering a company limited by guarantee is a common structure for non-profit companies such as clubs, charitable trusts and educational institutions.
+Benefits of establishing a company limited by guarantee in Belfast with us: forming a company limited by guarantee is a common structure for non-profit companies such as clubs, charitable trusts and educational institutions.
 Such entities are normally required to have a clause in their articles of association, which states that there will be no distribution of profits to its members.

 The company limited by guarantee does not have any share capital and its liability is limited to a sum which is guaranteed by its members.
-Generally, this type of non-profit company registration is favoured by non-for-profit organisations seeking sponsorship or grant funding.
+Generally, this type of non-profit company start-up is favoured by non-for-profit organisations seeking sponsorship or grant funding.

 Why do non-profits register as a company limited by guarantee?
-The main benefit of registering a company limited by guarantee concerns the liability of the people running the organisation.
+The main benefit of setting-up a company limited by guarantee concerns the liability of the people running the organisation.
 If a non-profit organisation, such as a community project, club or charity, is not set up as a limited company then those people who manage the organisation can be held liable for any of the organisation's debts, should it become insolvent.

 Some non-profits are large concerns, with lots of staff, premises and equipment and such liabilities can be considerable.
 A non-profit may experience sudden financial difficulty if, for example, a key source of funding is withdrawn.